AIDotNet/AntSK/README.en.md

 model/xxx.gguf
 ```

-## Some meanings of configuration file
+## 3️⃣Some meanings of configuration file
 ```
 {
   "DBConnection": {